 The Participation Plan (PP) provides the framework for the MPO's public engagement process.
-The PP is the official policy for how the MPO will disseminate information to the public and to stakeholders, to ensure there is adequate time for them to provide input, and to engage them in the process.
-The PP also outlines the process for adopting and amending the major transportation planning documents produced by the MPO shown in Figure 1.
+The PP is the official policy for how the MPO will disseminate information to the public and to stakeholders, to ensure there is adequate time for them to provide input, to engage them in the process and to meet federal requirements.
+The PP also outlines the process for adopting and amending the major transportation planning documents produced by the MPO (see Figure 1).